FPGAwars/apio/COMMANDS.md

   -t, --top-module name   Set the name of the top module to graph.
   -v, --verbose           Show detailed output.
   -h, --help              Show this message and exit.

-  [Hint] On windows, type 'explorer _build/hardware.svg' to view the graph, and on Mac OS type 'open _build/hardware.svg'.
 ```

 <br>